datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 # Set up your Production Machine Learning architecture in under two hours (AWS)

-*How to deploy Jupyter Hub, MLFlow, Prefect, Dask, Feast and Seldon on EKS automatically.*
+*How to deploy Jupyter Hub, MLFlow, Prefect, Dask and Seldon on EKS automatically.*

 You might not have had the time to set up an architecture that allows you to follow machine learning best practices.